 Inherited jewels trading is often paired with a guilty feeling.
 Perhaps you’re spring cleaning your jewelry drawer and considering parting ways with a precious ring or pendant that a loved one gave you.
 You’ve never worn it but you simply feel too bad to take the plunge and sell it.

-inherited jewelry is given with heartwarming intentions but they sometimes tend to weigh you down more than lift you up, right?
+Inherited jewelry is given with heartwarming intentions but they sometimes tend to weigh you down more than lift you up, right?
 You may be wondering what to do with your heirloom jewels, but if passing them on to other hands has come to mind, this can be easier than you think.
+Let’s discuss if you should sell inherited jewelry of yours.

 Simply put, yes.
 You’re under no obligation to hold on to an inheritance.
 If you’ve decided it’s time to part ways with it, you’re allowed to do so.
 Better to find a buyer than keep it out of guilt.